Get

 Personality / Character

-Kangals may have been bred to protect livestock, but they make for good family dogs too.
-This is a loyal breed that loves its family members and gets along well with children.
-Kangals love to hang out with family members and enjoy spending lots of time outside in nature.
+Kangals may have been bred to protect livestock, but they are also good family dogs.
+They love their owners and get along well with children.
+Kangals love to hang out with family members and enjoy spending lots of time outside.
 They prefer to live in houses with fenced yards so they can be “free” most of the time, and they need discipline and structure to maintain a happy and comfortable quality of life.

 Training

-Kangals rely on obedience training to understand their place and their expected behavior as time goes on.
-Luckily, these are smart dogs, so they take to training well.
-Obedience training should begin when they are still puppies, about at 8 weeks old.
-These dogs can also do well with guarding and protection training, given their reason for being bred and their lineage.
+Kangals rely on obedience training to understand their place and expected behavior as time goes on.
+Luckily, they are smart dogs, so they take to training well.
+Obedience training should begin when they are still puppies and at least 8 weeks old.
+They can also do well with guarding and protection training.

 Kangal guarding livestock